 Bleeding can also occur during birth.
 The reasons for this can be uterine rupture, bloody show, premature placenta abruption, or insertio velamentosa.
 Insertio velamentosa is characterized by strong bleeding after the rupturing of the membranes and is a life-threatening danger to the child.

 In the case of emergency, shock prevention, which would include a volume substitution, would be carried out.
 In a clinic, stopping of the bleeding with surgical measures would be attempted.
 If none of the measures are successful, a hysterectomy would be considered.

 Fetal Alcohol Syndrome (FAS)

-Etiology and epidemiology of the fetal alcohol syndrome
+Etiology and epidemiology of FAS

-Affected children are usually smaller and have a low body weight.
+Affected children are usually smaller and have low body weight.
 In this context, the reduced weight can be traced back to muscle hypertrophy.